przemeklal/charm-neutron-openvswitch/README.md

 # Restrictions

-It should only be used with OpenStack Icehouse and above and requires a seperate neutron-api service to have been deployed.
+It should only be used with OpenStack Icehouse and above and requires a separate neutron-api service to have been deployed.

 # Disabling security group management